 During the week I typically arrive at the studio before 7 am, practice Mysore style and meditate until just after 9 am.
 On the weekends, I like to participate in teacher lead classes.
 Ashtanga yoga is vigorous and challenging, requiring patience and devotion, but it is also quite spiritual and healing.
 This combination of qualities is what drew me to it and keeps me practicing.

 Ashtanga yoga was engineered to be a system of healing encouraging physical health and spiritual growth – a path to the “true self” which is free from suffering.
-There is some preliminary research and effort at using ashtanga yoga to help people with all kinds of physical and emotional challenges.
-The Trini Foundation is using ashtanga yoga to help people in recovery from addictions.
+There is some preliminary research and effort in using ashtanga yoga to help people with all kinds of physical and emotional challenges.
+For example, the Trini Foundation is using ashtanga yoga to help people in recovery from addictions.
 In a small study of twice weekly ashtanga yoga training in female college students, “participants were show to have increased upper body muscular endurance and increased trunk flexibility.
 There was additional evidence supporting positive effects on cardiovascular fitness, perceived stress, and mental health.”
 A study is presently underway at the University of Windsor in Canada about the beneficial effects of ashtanga yoga for breast cancer survivors.

 Here are some helpful resources for those interested in learning more about Ashtanga yoga: